hibernate/hibernate-orm/working-5.0-migration-guide.md

 * Valid `hibernate.cache.default_cache_concurrency_strategy` setting values are now defined via `org.hibernate.cache.spi.access.AccessType#getExternalName` rather than the `org.hibernate.cache.spi.access.AccessType` enum names; this is more consistent with other Hibernate settings
+* For ids defined as UUID with generation, for some databases it is required to explicitly set the `@Column( length=16 )` in order to generate BINARY(16) so that comparisons properly work.

 TODOs
 =====